 Neither does self-care mean going out of your way to neglect the needs of others around you.
-Practising self-care is not being selfish.
+Practising self-care does not mean you are being selfish.
 Indeed, taking good care of yourself can, in fact, make you more open and compassionate towards the needs of others.
-It is simply taking the necessary steps to recharge our own well-being so we can take positive action to not only help ourselves but for others too!
+It is simply taking the necessary steps to recharge our own wellbeing so we can take positive action to not only help ourselves but others too!

 So, what can we do for ourselves?